 As roadmaps allow only for a few big projects to be funded, you have to prioritize and kill many potentially good ideas upfront.
 In top-down companies, the winner ideas come from management.
 In bottom-up teams getting your idea to win became a very big deal, hence pitching, salesmanship and hype are now mandatory product management skills.

-The usage of GIST planning system assists to solve such problem: you get the lightweight plans that are built for change.
-They lower management overhead, improve team velocity and autonomy, set a proper cross-company alignment and ultimately products and solutions.
+The usage of the GIST planning system assists to solve such problems: you get the lightweight plans that are built for change.
+They lower management overhead, improve team velocity and autonomy, set a proper cross-company alignment, and ultimately products and solutions.

 The author’s version of the GIST planning system consists of the following blocks: Goals, Ideas, Step-projects, and Tasks.
 Each block has a different planning horizon and frequency of change.
 Together the blocks constitute all the core planning any company and team needs to do.

 G – Goals describe the company strategy in terms of desired outcomes: where we want to be, by when, and how will we know that we got there.
 Whenever anyone in the company is wondering “Why are we doing this project?” the goal should give the answer.